 Regarding misting, it’s best to use alternative sources for providing moisture and humidity.

 Improper misting resulting in wet leaves, can easily attract pests and cause diseases.
 Thus, you can skip the misting part on these plants.

 Want to know the difference and similarities between Marble Queen and Golden Pothos?
 Marble Queen VS Golden Pothos (Differences and Similarities)

 Both of these plants are beautiful succulents that can be grown in hanging baskets and pots.

 Even though they have some small differences, you can use similar care practices to grow these plants.

 With a bit of love and caring, both will grow beautifully and bring the fresh air of positive energy to your home.

-Now that you’ve learned about string of pearls and tears, I’m sure checking out String of Frogs would also be an interesting read for you!
+Now that you’ve learned about the string of pearls and tears, I’m sure checking out String of Frogs would also be interesting!